fakhrihawari/ngm-reportShell/README.md

 # Getting Started

-The first steps will be to establish a local development environment on your machine.
+The first steps will be to establish a local development environment on your machine and establish connection with the DEV server.

 Steps